 Administration.
 The 2022 Plan will generally be administered by the Compensation Committee (or its successor), or any other committee of the Board designated by the Board to administer the 2022 Plan.
 References to the "Committee" in this proposal refer to the Compensation Committee or such other committee designated by the Board, as applicable.
 The Committee may from time to time delegate all or any part of its authority under the 2022 Plan to a subcommittee.
 Any interpretation, construction and determination by the Committee of any provision of the 2022 Plan, or of any agreement, notification or document evidencing the grant of awards under the 2022 Plan, will be final and conclusive.
 To the extent permitted by applicable law, the Committee may delegate to one or more of its members or to one or more officers, or to one or more agents or advisors of the Company, such administrative duties or powers as it deems advisable.
-In addition, the Committee may by resolution, subject to certain restrictions set forth in the 2022 Plan, authorize one or more officers of the Company to (1) designate employees to be recipients of awards under the 2022 Plan, and (2) determine the size of such awards.
+In addition, the Committee may by resolution, subject to certain restrictions set forth in the 2022 Plan, and (2) determine the size of such awards.
 However, the Committee may not delegate such responsibilities to officers for awards granted to non-employee directors or certain employees who are subject to the reporting requirements of Section 16 of the Securities Exchange Act of 1934, as amended.